 What about watching 4K TV broadcasts?

 BT became the first broadcaster to bring an Ultra HD channel to the UK, with the launch of BT Sport Ultra HD.
 The channel launched in August 2015 and promised to show one live Ultra HD event per week.

 The focus is primarily on football, but it has also shown other events including the MotoGP, NBA basketball and Aviva Premiership rugby.

 The channel is supported by the majority of 4K TVs released in 2014/15, but you will need to subscribe to the Ultra HD package at £18 per month, have an Infinity Fibre broadband connection and get the new BT Ultra HD box fitted.

-While football features heavily, there's also a load of movies, dramas and natural history programmes as well.
-Sky has also confirmed the 2017 F1 season will be broadcast in 4K, as will this summer's Test cricket.
+While football again features heavily, there's also a load of movies, dramas and natural history programmes as well.
+Sky also confirmed the 2017 F1 season will be broadcast in 4K, as will this summer's Test cricket.